-Works like [1,2] present systems that use thesauri as the basis for discovery services.
-For instance, first work aims at identifying human experts in different subjects of an application domain.
-There, a concept index was built manually and experts where associated with these concepts.
+There are numerous catalog systems that use thesauri as the basis for discovery services.
+For instance, the system presented in [1] aims at identifying human experts in different subjects of an application domain.
+There, a concept index was built manually and experts were associated with these concepts.
 After the user specifies a set of concepts, the system searches for experts who either know about one of those concepts or know about concepts "closely" related to "the user's concepts of interest".
 That is to say, the system evaluates the semantic relatedness using the network representation of the thesaurus.
 The hits returned are ranked according to the distance between query concepts and the concepts assigned to each expert.